Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 How Does a Barcode Scanner Work?

-Scanning a barcode starts with a light source, like a laser or LED, shining on the barcode.
-The bright areas reflect light, and the dark ones remain shadowy.
-The barcode scanner picks up this contrast through its sensor, turning the reflected light into an electrical pulse.
+When a barcode is scanned, a light source—usually a laser or LED—shines on the barcode.
+The white spaces reflect light, while the black bars absorb it, creating a pattern of contrasts.
+A sensor in the scanner picks up this pattern and converts the reflected light into an electrical signal.

-Barcode scanners come in different types, including handheld, stationary (for quick reading at sales points), and even built into smartphones for more infrequent uses.
+Barcode scanners come in different types, including handheld, stationary (for quick reading at the point of sale), and even built into smartphones for more infrequent uses.

 What Are QR Codes?